-The CTBT establishes a far-reaching International Monitoring System (IMS) to detect potential nuclear explosions using four technologies – seismic, hydroacoustic, radionuclide, and infrasound, including a new array of highly-capable “noble gas” monitoring stations that can detect minute amounts of the radioactive gases emitted by underground explosions into the atmosphere.
-More than 80% of the planned test ban monitoring network is operational and nearly an additional 10% is being built.
+The CTBT establishes a far-reaching International Monitoring System (IMS) to detect potential nuclear explosions using four technologies: seismic, hydroacoustic, radionuclide, and infrasound, including a new array of highly-capable “noble gas” monitoring stations that can detect minute amounts of the radioactive gases emitted by underground explosions into the atmosphere.
+More than 90 percent of the CTBT’s 337 monitoring stations have been built.

 The International Data Center (IDC) based in Vienna collects and analyzes information from the IMS and disseminates the raw and processed data to member states for their own evaluation.

 The treaty also allows the United States and other member states to monitor CTBT compliance by using their own, highly-sophisticated satellites and other national technical means.
 Tens of thousands of high-quality civilian seismic stations around the world provide further detection capabilities.